 We also require an estimate of the depreciation factor for financial knowledge, δ , but there is little information on the size of this parameter.
-One study reported that undergraduates' economic knowledge depreciated 4-10 percent annually (Kipps, Kohen, and Paden 1984).
+One study reported that undergraduates' economic knowledge depreciated 4-10 percent annually (Kipps and Kohen 1984).
 Wage and labor supply information have also been used to measure human capital depreciation; for instance, Heckman (1976) estimated annual depreciation rates of 3-7 percent.
 We use a value of 6 percent in our baseline calibration and study how results vary from that baseline in the robustness analysis.
 We could permit the depreciation rate to rise with age to reflect the possibility of cognitive decline.
-Indeed, this would be consistent with the hump-shaped life cycle pattern of cognitive ability reported in Agarwal, Driscoll, Gabaix, and Laibson (2009).
-Yet there is no easy way of mapping cognitive ability in terms of depreciation rates with age, so here we assume it is fixed; nevertheless, we show below that we can still produce a hump-shaped financial knowledge profile consistent with the data.
+Indeed, this would be consistent with the hump-shaped life cycle pattern of financial savvy reported in Agarwal, Driscoll, Gabaix, and Laibson (2009).
+Even with a fixed depreciation rate of financial knowledge, however, we show below that we can still produce a hump-shaped financial knowledge profile over the life-cycle.

-We also allow for mortality risk differences across education groups, estimated using Gompertz hazard regressions in HRS data for people age 50+, allowing for proportional education effects.26 We assume the same proportionality by education prior to age 50, but we use age/mortality profiles taken from population life tables.
+We also allow for mortality risk differences across education groups, estimated using Gompertz hazard regressions in HRS data for people age 50+, allowing for proportional education effects.25 We assume the same proportionality by education prior to age 50, but we use age/mortality profiles taken from population life tables.

 Upon finding optimal consumption, financial knowledge investment, and technology participation at each point in the state-space and at each age, we then use our decision rules to simulate 5,000 individuals moving through their life cycles.
 We draw income, out-of-pocket medical expenditure, and rate of return shocks, and we then simulate the life cycle paths of all consumers.
 These consumers are given the initial conditions for education, earnings, and assets derived from the PSID for individuals age 25-30.
-We initialize financial knowledge at the lowest level (0).
+We initialize financial knowledge at the lowest level, which is zero.
 This makes clear how endogenous accumulation of financial knowledge affects wealth outcomes, and it abstracts from differences in initial conditions.
-(A list of the baseline parameters and their values appears in the Appendix.)
+A list of the baseline parameters and their values appears in the appendix (and detailed simulation results for all scenarios and calibrations discussed below appear in an online appendix).